Omaha Steaks: Cookbooks

 In 1997, Frederick J. Simon, the great-grandson of Omaha Steaks founder J.J.
 Simon, wrote The Steaklover's Companion, a cookbook created in collaboration with American celebrity chefs.
 The book was intended to be the first in a series, and another, Beef For All Seasons, was published the following year.
 Since then Omaha Steaks has published numerous cookbooks, including The Great Gathering Guide and Cookbook, Omaha Steaks: Let's Grill and Omaha Steaks: Meat.

 Philanthropy

-Omaha Steaks and the Simon family support local and national charities and arts organizations, as well as education scholarships.
+Omaha Steaks supports local and national charities and arts organizations, as well as education scholarships.
 Organizations supported by the company and family have included Bemis Center for Contemporary Arts, Film Streams, Santa Fe Opera.
 Juvenile Diabetes Research Foundation, National Multiple Sclerosis Society, American Heart Association, American Cancer Society, and Big Brothers Big Sisters of America.
 The company also works with the disaster relief organization Mercy Chefs, Feeding America, and Food Bank for the Heartland.